 Overview of Class 4 Power Circuits

-Fault-managed power (FMP) is defined as “a powering system that monitors for faults and controls power current delivered to ensure fault energy is limited.”
-Class 4 systems are referred to as “Fault Managed Power Systems” (FMPS).
+A Fault-Managed Power System (FMPS) is defined as “a powering system that monitors for faults and controls power current delivered to ensure fault energy is limited.”
+Class 4 systems leverage Fault-Managed power (FMP) technology.
 These systems are not power limited and can deliver hundreds or thousands of watts of power.
 However, these systems intelligently limit the amount of energy that can go into a fault.
 Limiting the fault energy mitigates the risk of shock or fire and allows the installation of Class 4 circuits using methods like power-limited circuits.

 FMPS have two key components: the Transmitter and the Receiver.
 The Transmitter takes power from a power source and creates the Class 4 power circuit.
 The Transmitter delivers power on the Class 4 circuit to the Receiver.
 The Receiver takes the Class 4 power and converts it to the form of power that the load device needs.
 The receiver may be a stand-alone device that provides power to the end device or the receiver could be integrated into the end device.

 Figure 1 – Class 4 System Diagram